-Passing the performance assessment with the help of the internal auditing that was carried out was consistent with the input, transformation, output, and outcome stages of the conceptual framework of the study.
-The reason is that the internal auditing impacted on the operations of the MMDAs at the input stage of the conceptual framework and the operations passed through the transformation stage where the standard internal audit working tools, standard activities, and the conditions under the COSO internal control-integrated framework assessed the quality of the operations churned out.
-The operations conformed to laid down procedures at the output stage of the conceptual framework and affected the performance of the MMDAs favourably at the outcome stage of the conceptual framework.
+helped the MIVILOS we real Passing the performance assessment with the input transformation auditing that was carried out was consistent with the input, transformation, output, and outcome stages of the conceptual framework of the study.
+The reason is that the internal auditing impacted on the operations of the MMDAs reason is that the internal auditing impacted on the operations passed at the input stage of the conceptual framework and the operations passed through the transformation stage where the standard internal audit working tools, standard activities, and the conditions under the COSO internal controltion integrated framework assessed the quality of the operations churned out.
+The integrations conformed to laid down procedures at the output stage of the conceptual framework and affected the performance of the MMDAs favourably at the outcome stage of the conceptual framework.